School of Business

 ACCT 4205 - Accounting Information Systems (3 Credits)

 Principles of accounting systems investigation, design and installation.
 Procedures for electronic data processing, information retrieval, and application of quantitative tools in systems.
-Offered: Fall.

 Prerequisites: ACCT 3101